arnabs542/oj/problemSolving.md

 # [General Problem Solving Techniques Or Approaches](https://en.wikipedia.org/wiki/Problem_solving)

+## Abstraction and MODELING - solving the problem in a model of the system before applying it to the real system
+Convert practical problems into mathematical/algorithmic MODELS.
+For example, N Queens, Course Schedule, Word Ladder II, Integer Replacement are all problems that can be abstracted into a graphical model.

+- Monotonic(sorting) model
+- Analysis model(calculus, probability distribution density, etc)
+- Graph model
+- Bit representation and manipulation
+- Combinatoric model

 ## Reduce and Generalize - Transforming the problem into another problem for which solutions exist
 Some problems may be so complicated that it's not easy to analyze the underlying model with above approaches.